vithika/SpoJ-Competitve-Programming/README.md

 # SpoJ-Competitve-Programming
-Solutions of Spoj Competitve programming questions
+Solutions of Spoj Competitve programming questions in Python.